jasonbot/weblog/content/weblog/eleven-years-in-the-bay.md

 draft = false
 +++

-February 8th of 2026 marks the eleventh anniversary of me moving to the Bay Area to work for tech startups.
-I didn't quite have much to say about the tenth so I held off.
+February 8th of 2026 marks the tenth anniversary of me moving to the Bay Area to work for tech startups.
+I didn't quite have much to say about the tenth year so I held off.

 I've been here long enough that it's no longer a temporary sojourn.
 It's not a step.
 It's a quarter of my life and even as I've stepped forward I've managed to sink deeper and deeper roots into the earth around me.